ronnymarca81/adecco/README.md

 ## How to Start

 To access to the application at the first time:
 1. Go to [http://localhost:3000/register](http://localhost:3000/register) or clic on register link in the login page.
-Puedes cambiar aca y que diga register en vez de login??

 ![register](https://github.com/ronnymarca81/adecco/assets/107527808/8a456ca8-b630-4648-8038-0834c153bda7)

 2. Complete the form with your Full name, email and password.
+   2.1 Hi
-3. Click on the register button.
+4. Click on the register button.

 To login: